eclectic-coding/rails_default_template/README.md

 - Defaults to Esbuild for JavaScript bundling
 - Asks the user for a choice of styling systems.
 Right now between Bootstrap or none, adding Tailwind soon
 - Defaults to `minitest` but if the user uses `-T` with `rails new` it will set up RSpec
-  - Includes FactoryBot, Faker, and Webmock preconfigured
+  - Includes preconfigure FactoryBot, Faker, and Webmock
   - Set up Code Coverage with `simplecov`
 - Set up Rubocop using `rubocop-rails-omakase`
 - Adds code quality and security tools that can be used with `bin/ci`
 - Add static controller and home page
 - Configure rails generators to not generate helpers or stylesheets
 - Create postgresql database and `db:migrate`
-- Local development SSL.
-To enable, edit `Procfile.dev`: `web: env RUBY_DEBUG_OPEN=true bin/bundle exec puma -C config/puma.rb`
+- You can enable local development SSL: Defaults to `https://localhost:3001` or without SSL at `http://localhost:3000`

 ## Start using
 Clone or fork and clone this repo: